 - 1. Clean the input part

 - 2. Constrain the part

 - 3. Parameterize constraints

-4. Evaluate and debug the part
+- 4. Evaluate and debug the part

 Clean the Input Part

 To consistently generate variations from a part, it is important that the original be free of geometric inconsistencies that could be carried over into the variations.
 You should always look out for inconsistent geometry in any part that you intend to use as a master part.
-If you find inconsistencies, either remove them, with the CLEAN tools, or isolate problem areas from consideration by the solver by collecting these entities into rigid bodies.
+If you find inconsistencies, either remove them by means of the Clean tools, or isolate problem areas from consideration by the solver by collecting these entities into rigid bodies.